The Trip (1967 film): Reception

 Upon the film's release, initial reviews were highly polarized.
 The Los Angeles Times enthusiastically called it "the most unabashed art film ever to come out of Hollywood...Ingmar Bergman for the teenyboppers, Dali for the drive-ins".
 Conversely, Bosley Crowther of The New York Times wrote, "Is this a psychedelic experience?
 Is this what it's like to take a trip?
 If it is, then it's all a big put-on.
 Or is this simply making a show with adroitly staged fantasy episodes and good color photography effects?
 In my estimation, it is the latter.
 And I would warn you that all you are likely to take away from the Rivoli or the 72d Street Playhouse, where the picture opened yesterday, is a painful case of eye-strain and perhaps a detached retina."

 Time magazine wrote, "The Trip is a psychedelic tour through the bent mind of Peter Fonda, which is evidently full of old movies.
 In a flurry of flesh, mattresses, flashing lights and kaleidoscopic patterns, an alert viewer will spot some fancy business from such classics as The Seventh Seal, Lawrence of Arabia, even The Wizard of Oz...
 The photographer's camera work is bright enough, and full of tricks, without beginning to suggest the heightened inner awareness so frequently claimed by those who use the drug."
 Meanwhile, Judith Crist of The Today Show savaged the film as "little more than an hour-and-a-half commercial for LSD...The subject matter enables the director to make a totally incoherent movie with erratic, repetitious and fake-arty effects that simply nauseate, both intellectually and physically".

-Gene Youngblood of Los Angeles Free Press wrote, "Corman’s film is not fine art; more precisely, it’s not refined art.
+Gene Youngblood of Los Angeles Free Press wrote, "Corman's film is not fine art; more precisely, it's not refined art.
 But it is possibly the purest cinematic exercise ever to come out of Hollywood.
 Here, for the first time to my knowledge, Hollywood gives us a truly cinematic experience: a visual film, structured literally of pictures that move; a montage that is brisk and relatively arbitrary; a storyline that is appreciably abstract, and, most important, a film that pays tribute to the power of the image over the word — this from an industry in which most movies are merely photographed radio scripts."
 Another positive review came from American Cinematographer, who concluded "The Trip is technically and visually one of the most spectacular pictures ever made.

+The Chicago Tribune wrote: "'The Trip' is a wild, wiggy film which superficially explores the effects of LSD through a color kaleidoscope of frenzied fantasies—a kind of psychedelic smorgasbord of freaked-out Fellini....A few of Corman's scenes employ the best of experimental film-making techniques....For the most part, however, his frames are cluttered with Hollywoodish hallucinations which have a phony posture...they soon grow wearysome....Director Corman shouldn't be criticized for not taking a stand on the controversial subject or the social implications....However, he can be criticized for making a sputtering, incohesive, rather tedious movie."